-The Edge Wallet is built in a decentralized manner that ensures that no third party company has access to your funds or account information.
+The Edge Wallet is built in a decentralized manner that ensures that no third-party company has access to your funds or account information.
 Not even Edge themselves has access to this information.

 Instead, your private keys, public addresses, and transactional history are created locally on your device.
 This data is then encrypted and stored on peer-to-peer cloud servers.

-Even if the company ceases to exist or their servers are down, you’ll be able to access your funds.
+Even if the company ceases to exist or its servers are down, you’ll be able to access your funds.
 This adds an important layer of trust in an industry where companies and exchanges can sometimes disappear into thin air taking your funds with them.

 The customer support for this wallet is outstanding.
 As I was reading through the reviews in the Google Play store, I noticed that there was a response from someone at the company for each user asking for help.
 The response not only included pertinent information but also an email to contact if the customer still had issues.

 The Airbitz website also has a list of FAQs that cover common issues like account recovery and wallet troubleshooting.
 Many reviewers have reported that the customer support team is consistently helpful and responsive to the email support tickets that they’ve sent.

 What do I think?